burke86/burke86.github.io/index.md

 ### Low-mass AGN Variability

-I am working Dark Energy Survey images to find long-duration variability in low-mass galaxies.
+I am working with Dark Energy Survey images to find long-duration variability in low-mass galaxies.
 The variability-selection technique has several advantages, such as finding AGN misssed by traditional techniques.
 See our paper on the lowest-mass AGN found from optical at redshift 0.82.

 ![0.82 agn light curve](https://user-images.githubusercontent.com/13906989/79822794-a7dea080-8357-11ea-8f72-79e599eddd00.png)